swirlai/swirl-search/docs/Developer-Guide.md

 ## Adjust Relevancy for a Single SearchProvider

-Swirl 3.2.0 includes a new `RequireQueryStringInTitleResultProcessor`.
+SWIRL 3.2.0 includes a new `RequireQueryStringInTitleResultProcessor`.
 If installed after the `MappingResultProcessor` it will drop results that don't include the user's query in the title.

 This processor is intended for use with sources like LinkedIn that frequently return related profiles that mention a person, but aren't about them.
-(Swirl will normally rank these results poorly, but this will eliminate them entirely.)
+(SWIRL will normally rank these results poorly, but this will eliminate them entirely.)

 ## Expire Search Objects

-If your Swirl installation is using the [Search Expiration Service](Admin-Guide.md#search-expiration-service), users can specify the retention setting for each Search.
+If your SWIRL installation is using the [Search Expiration Service](Admin-Guide.md#search-expiration-service), users can specify the retention setting for each Search.

 The following table describes the `Search.retention` field: